-- 5460 EFRAG regrets that the IASB DP does not include a broader discussion about the relevance of cross-referenced information in the context of the increasing use of digital reporting. - 5561 Further, EFRAG agrees with the requirement that cross-referenced information should be clearly identified and should be incorporated in the financial statements through a cross-reference to that information.
-This would ensure there is clarity regarding the information that is and is not subject to IFRS Standards. - 5662 EFRAG observes that reporting requirements and practices vary across jurisdictions and across industries and may change over time.
-Thus, rather than prescribing that cross-referenced information should be limited to an entity's annual report, we suggest that the IASB should highlight the underlying principle, which is that crossreferences to information outside the financial statements should be allowed if the information is available to users of the financial statements on the same terms, at the same time and continue to be available as long as the financial statements. - 5763 In our view, this principle will reach an appropriate basis for cross-referencing, and avoid impairing understandability, It would allow entities to include information in the financial statements by cross-reference (not necessarily included in the 'single reporting package issued by an entity' as described), such as a separate risk report, that is available to users of the financial statements on the same terms, at the same time and for as long as the financial statements. - 5864 Regarding the requirement to allow incorporation by reference only when it 'makes the annual report as a whole more understandable', EFRAG assesses that it may not be practical to implement in an IFRS Standard and it would step outside of the boundaries of the IASB's mandate.
-In EFRAG's view, the IASB should clarify the reasons for addressing the understandability of the annual report as a whole, as it includes sections that are not in the scope of IFRS Standards.
+- 56 EFRAG agrees with the requirement that cross-referenced information should be clearly identified and should be incorporated in the financial statements through a cross-reference to that information.
+This would ensure there is clarity regarding the information that is and is not subject to IFRS Standards. - 57 EFRAG observes that reporting requirements and practices vary across jurisdictions and across industries and may change over time.
+Thus, rather than prescribing that cross-referenced information should be limited to an entity's annual report, we suggest that the IASB should highlight the underlying principle, which is that crossreferences to information outside the financial statements should be allowed if the information is available to users of the financial statements on the same terms, at the same time and continue to be available as long as the financial statements. - 58 In our view, this principle will reach an appropriate basis for cross-referencing, and avoid impairing understandability, It would allow entities to include information in the financial statements by cross-reference (not necessarily included in the 'single reporting package issued by an entity' as described), such as a separate risk report, that is available to users of the financial statements on the same terms, at the same time and for as long as the financial statements. - 59 Regarding the requirement to allow incorporation by reference only when it 'makes the annual report as a whole more understandable', EFRAG assesses that it may not be practical to implement and enforce, as it may be very difficult for entities to justify that an annual report as a whole is made more understandable.
+Including cross-references, for instance to avoid duplication of information, does not necessarily and mechanically result in more understandable information as a whole. - 60 In EFRAG's view, the IASB should clarify the reasons for addressing the understandability of the annual report as a whole, as it includes sections that are not in the scope of IFRS Standards.